-The primary purpose of the Bridge Fund for Faculty of Color Hires is to provide financial support to academic departments that have identified (either through a national search or a target of opportunity procedure) highly desirable candidates of color to fill full-time tenured or tenure-track positions, but do not immediately have adequate funding available to extend an offer of employment.
+The primary purpose of the Bridge Fund for American Indian Faculty and Faculty of Color Hires is to provide financial support to academic departments that have identified (either through a national search or a target of opportunity procedure) highly desirable candidates of color to fill full-time tenured or tenure-track positions, but do not immediately have adequate funding available to extend an offer of employment.

 Due to the limited funding available for this account, requests are carefully reviewed for their relevance to the unit's specific academic and budgetary situation as well as applicable collegiate and University policies.

-We highly recommend that those interested in the Bridge Fund for Faculty of Color Hires to first reference the Faculty of Color Bridge Fund Policy Guidelines (.docx).
+We highly recommend that those interested in the Bridge Fund for American Indian Faculty and Faculty of Color Hires to first reference the American Indian Faculty and Faculty of Color Bridge Fund Policy Guidelines (.docx).
 After reviewing the guidelines, a letter of inquiry is the first step (.docx) in applying for this funding.

 Bridge Fund for Spousal/Domestic Partner Hires